alextanhongpin/components-design/README.md

 + Data that are immutables (private data) should be prefixed with an `_`, and mutable data should be accessible through getters and modified through getters.
 + Methods like `.val()` might be more sensible for returning values that are mutables.
 + In absence of the Data Models, always provide default values.
++ Components should not hold states
++ Components should only receive states from the parent
++ Build dumb components for a smarter system
++ Data models should be standardize so that the components are reusable
++ Data models should be validated
++ Components should be able to handle whatever data that is passed in to them (paginated data, normal state, empty state)

 ### Validations